SanD204/Price-Comparison-Website-using-web-scraping/README.md

 We used BeautifulSoup and requests library of python to scrape data live from sites!!

+And we used MySql for database to store links and class name of the price.

 Beautiful Soup provides simple methods for navigating, searching, and modifying a parse tree in HTML, XML files.
 It transforms a complex HTML document into a tree of Python objects.
 It also automatically converts the document to Unicode, so you don't have to think about encodings.